Investing involves risk. Depending on the types of investments, there may be varying degrees of risk.

 It’s now time for 4 Your Money.
 We’re joined by David Nelson, CEO of NelsonCorp Wealth Management.
 Welcome back, David.

-Okay, so what does this mean for viewers’ investments?
+Okay.
+So what implications does this have for viewers’ investments?